Caution Updated:

 Calgary is vulnerable to hail.
-Environment and Climate Change Canada (ECCC) defines hail as precipitation in the form of solid ice pellets ranging from small pea-sized to large grapefruit-sized lumps that form inside strong thunderstorm updrafts.
+Environment and Climate Change Canada (ECCC) defines hail as precipitation in the form of solid ice pellets ranging from small pea-sized to large grapefruit-sized lumps that form inside thunderstorms.
 Hail can cause severe damage to properties and vehicles.

 How to prepare